Florida offers several first-come single camp sites, some double sites, and one reservation only group site

 Directions

-From Durango: Travel about 13 miles north on Florida Road (County Road 240), then continue straight on County Road 243 approximately 6 miles to the campground entrance.
-From Bayfield: Travel 9 miles north on County Road 501, then 3 miles northwest on County Road 240, and finally 6 miles north on County Road 243 to the campground entrance.
+From Durango: Travel about 13 miles on Florida Road (County Road 240), continue straight on County Road 243 approximately 6 miles to the campground entrance.
+From Bayfield: Travel 9 miles north on County Road 501, then 3 miles northwest on County Road 240, and 6 miles north on County Road 243 to the campground entrance.

 Amenities